ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-2.md

 ![Creating Virtual Machine#left](figures/06.png "Figure 6.
 Administrator account and inbound rules of the virtual machine")

 Click the **Review + create** button.
-Azure Portal will validate your configuration and, if all is correct, you will see a green box saying: Validation passed:
+The Azure Portal will validate your configuration and, if all is correct, you will see a green box saying: **Validation passed**:

 ![Creating Virtual Machine#left](figures/07.png "Figure 7.
 A summary of the create virtual machine wizard")